Tinnifo/MegoBin/docs/04-tutorials/swap-the-binner.md

 ```

 A shorter `eps_values` list means fewer DBSCAN runs (fewer candidate bins). `min_samples` is DBSCAN's core-point threshold; lower values produce more, smaller bins.

-## When to care about this tutorial

-Most of the time you don't swap binners — UncertainGen's paper uses Infomap, and you keep Infomap.
-You swap binners in three situations:

-**Ablations.** Your paper needs to show the encoder helps across binners, not just one.

-**Short-read vs long-read data.** SemiBin2 uses Infomap for short reads and DBSCAN ensemble for long reads — the right binner tracks the read type, not the encoder.

-**Debugging the encoder.** If embeddings cluster beautifully under one binner but collapse under another, the embedding geometry is doing something unusual — usually worth understanding before you publish.